-Mr. Dean has been awarded an AV Preeminent rating by Martindale Hubbell, the highest rating achievable by attorneys, and was voted by his peers as one of the Best Lawyers in America, and chosen as a District of Columbia Super Lawyer in 2013 and 2014.
+Mr. Dean has been awarded an AV Preeminent rating by Martindale Hubbell, the highest rating achievable by attorneys, and was voted by his peers as one of the Best Lawyers in America, and chosen as a District of Columbia Super Lawyer in 2013 - 2015.
 Mr. Dean is a Senior Editor of the ABA's Treatise on the Railway Labor Act.
 He is a frequent faculty member at ALI-ABA conferences on Airline and Railroad Labor Law and has authored numerous presentations and papers in that area.

 Graduating with Parker School Recognition of Achievement with Honors in International and Comparative Law, Mr. Dean received his Juris Doctorate from Columbia University Law School in 1990.
 He was a Harlan Fiske Stone Scholar, research assistant to Professor Jack Greenburg and an Ella Baker intern at the Center for Constitutional Rights.
 Mr. Dean received his Bachelors in Philosophy from the University of Chicago in 1987.
 Mr. Dean is admitted to the bars of New York and the District of Columbia and to practice in the United States Supreme Court; the United States Courts of Appeals for the Second, Fifth, Sixth, Ninth, and Eleventh Circuits, and the federal district court for the District of Columbia and the District of Arizona.